 Round 5: Account types

-Revolut and Starling both offer free e-money and current accounts.
-For Starling, it’s the only personal current account it operates, but Revolut has expanded its e-money account range with four paid-for tiers – Plus, Premium, Metal and Ultra.
+Revolut and Starling both offer free current accounts.
+For Starling, it’s the only personal current account it operates, but Revolut has expanded its account range with 4 paid-for tiers – Plus, Premium, Metal and Ultra.

-Starling offers joint accounts and business accounts, which Revolut doesn’t.
-Starling also operates a kids’ card called Starling Kite, while Revolut has a kids’ account called Revolut <18 Account (both of which are managed through the parent’s account).
+Both Starling and Revolut offer joint accounts and business accounts.
+Starling also operates a kids’ card called Starling Kite, while Revolut has a kids’ account called Revolut Kids & Teens (both of which are managed through the parent’s account).

-- Winner: Tie.
-Both have a free account that can be linked to a kids’ card or account.
-If you’re after a joint account or a business account, then head over to Starling, but if you want a paid-for premium account with some perks, check out Revolut.
+- Winner: Revolut.
+Both have a free account that can be linked to a kids’ card or account, as well as joint account and business account options.
+But Revolut wins out for its paid-for premium accounts with perks.

 Round 6: Signing up